thlorenz/FSharpSpec/README.markdown

 Unfortunately TD.Net seems to have problems identifying F# namespaces and types, so those cannot be run individually.

 ###ReSharper Support
-In the works (when ever I get around to implement their huge interface).
+In the works (whenever I get around to implement their huge interface).

 ## Writing Specifications
 ### Equality Assertions